Australians in World War 1

 Images

-To find photos of nurses search the State Library catalogue on the Search & Discover page, using the term World War I nurses.
-Type the words in the Search box at the top of the page, or in the Catalogue search box.
+To find photos of nurses search the State Library catalogue on the Search & Discover page.
+Type the words World War I nurses in the catalogue search box at the top of the page.
+Select Pictures & photographs in the drop-down menu and click search.

 Nurses and patients playing cricket at Isleworth, Military Hospital, UK,